What Is A Goldendoodle?

 F1 Goldendoodless and F1 Labradoodles

-The first generation Goldendoodles and Labradoodles are identified with the letter and number F1.
-These are the product of a pure Retriever which is bred with a pure Poodle.
-The result of this is 50% poodle and 50% Golden Retriever or Labrador Retriever.
-F1 Doodles are the traditional Doodle that have many of the traits people think of when then think Golden Doodle.
+The first generation Goldendoodles are identified with the letter and number F1.
+These are the product of a pure Golden Retriever which is bred with a pure Poodle.
+The result of this is 50% poodle and 50% Golden Retriever.
+F1 Goldendoodles are one of the traditional types of Goldendoodles that have many of the traits people think of when then think Goldendoodle.
 They are intelligence, have a loving demeanor and are also referred to as being hypoallergenic.
 Many still shed a little though so best for a home with only light allergies.
 You also will notice the coats on this generation of Doodles.
 They are shaggy and can be curly.

 What is an F1B goldendoodle and F1B labradoodle?